spiffe/helm-charts-hardened/examples/bottom-turtle-ha/README.md

 ## Kubernetes Bottom Turtle HA Setup

-In this setup, a bottom turtle HA setup based on spire-ha-agent and then Kubernetes based access is built up.
+In this setup, a bottom turtle HA setup based on spire-ha-agent and then Kubernetes based access is built from the ground up.

 What does this mean?